Choc91/General-Assembly-Capstone/README.md

 ### Modeling

-Logistic Regression and Random Forest Classifier were depolyed.
+Logistic Regression, Cross Validation and Random Forest Classifier were depolyed.

 ### Conclusions and Recommendations